 Definitely: weigh college campus life

 What type of atmosphere do you feel most comfortable in?
-Every school has its own feel but you want to be on a campus where the activities and social interaction is just about right for you.
-Select several schools that fit what you’re looking for whether that be lots of activities through on campus housing or great cultural activities.
+Every school has its own feel but you want to be on a campus where the activities and social interaction are just about right for you.
+Select several schools that fit what you’re looking for whether that be lots of activities through on-campus housing or great cultural activities.

 Optional: list the location of the college

-Once you have a list of 8-15 schools that fit your criteria, you can further examine the costs, scholarship opportunities, and application difficulty of each school.
+Once you have a list of 8-15 schools that fit your criteria, you can further examine each school’s costs, scholarship opportunities, and application difficulty.
 Having a working list of colleges in the beginning is helpful in the college search process so that you can compare schools and better determine the best fit for you.